evaera/Votum/README.md

 1. Pick a channel that your councilors will deliberate in.
 2. Run `!Council My Council` to mark this channel as a council.
 (Change "My Council" to whatever you want it to be named.)
 3. Create a role for the members of your council and give it to your voters.
-Then, run `!CouncilorRole RoleNameHere`.
+Then, run `!config councilor.role RoleNameHere`.
 4. Run `!motion This is my first motion`.
 You're all done!
 Check out the other configuration options above for more advanced use.

 ## Finish Actions